dbehnke/jsondb/README.md

 * Lightweight communication with database from scripts

-I would recommend not putting the webserver on a public interface, instead have a public API with secure funtions that talk to jsondb as a backend.
+I would recommend not putting the webserver on a public interface, instead have a public API with secure functions that talk to jsondb as a backend.

 Build Requirements
 ------------------